 Our subsidiary, Mine Safety Appliances Company, LLC ("MSA LLC") was named as a defendant in 1,453 cumulative trauma lawsuits comprised of 2,311 claims at March 31, 2018.
 Cumulative trauma product liability claims involve exposures to harmful substances (e.g., silica, asbestos and coal dust) that occurred years ago and may have developed over long periods of time into diseases such as silicosis, asbestosis, mesothelioma or coal worker's pneumoconiosis.
 The products at issue were manufactured many years ago and are not currently offered by MSA LLC.
-A reserve has been established with respect to cumulative trauma product liability claims currently asserted and estimated incurred but not reported ("IBNR") cumulative trauma product liability claims.
-Because our cumulative trauma product liability risk is subject to inherent uncertainties, including unfavorable trial rulings or developments, an increase in newly filed claims, or more aggressive settlement demands, and since MSA LLC is largely self-insured, there can be no certainty that MSA LLC may not ultimately incur losses in excess of presently recorded liabilities.
+A reserve has been established with respect to cumulative trauma product liability claims currently asserted and estimated incurred but not reported ("IBNR") cumulative trauma product liability risk is subject to inherent uncertainties, including unfavorable trial rulings or developments, an increase in newly filed claims, or more aggressive settlement demands, and since MSA LLC is largely self-insured, there can be no certainty that MSA LLC may not ultimately incur losses in excess of presently recorded liabilities.
 These losses could have a material adverse effect on our business, operating results, financial condition and liquidity.
-We will adjust the reserve relating to cumulative trauma product liability claims asserted differ from current projections and estimates or there are significant changes in the facts underlying the assumptions used in establishing the reserve.
+We will adjust the reserve relating to cumulative trauma product liability claims from time to time based on whether the actual numbers, types and settlement values of claims asserted differ from current projections and estimates or there are significant changes in the facts underlying the assumptions used in establishing the reserve.
 These adjustments may be material and could materially impact future periods in which the reserve is adjusted.